Polymershapes

 What Is PVC Foam?

-First, let’s look at PVC foam.
-Polyvinyl chloride, or PVC, is one of the world’s most popular plastics.
+PVC is one of the world’s most popular plastics.
 One of its many derivatives is PVC foam board.
 (A “foam” is simply a material with small bubbles introduced into its structure.)

 Benefits of PVC Foam